 Atlas is a simple package cloner tool.
-It manages an isolated workspace that contains projects and dependencies.
+It manages project dependencies in an isolated deps/ directory.

 Atlas is compatible with Nimble in the sense that it supports the Nimble file format.

-Every workspace is isolated, nothing is shared between workspaces.
-A workspace is a directory that has a file atlas.workspace inside it.
-Use atlas init to create a workspace out of the current working directory.
+A project is a directory that has a file atlas.config inside it.
+Use atlas init to create a project out of the current working directory.

 The deps directory can be set via --deps:DIR during atlas init.

-Inside a workspace there can be a _deps directory where your dependencies are kept.
-It is easy to move a dependency one level up and out the _deps directory, turning it into a project.
-Likewise, you can move a project to the _deps directory, turning it into a dependency.
+Inside a project there is a deps directory where your dependencies are kept.
+It is easy to move a dependency one level up and out of the deps directory, turning it into a project.
+Likewise, you can move a project to the deps directory, turning it into a dependency.

 The only distinction between a project and a dependency is its location.
 For dependency resolution a project always has a higher priority than a dependency.